LIST OF AVAILABLE GRANTS

 PENNSYLVANIA AMERICAN WATER COMPANY AND WEST VIRGINIA AMERICAN WATER COMPANY ENVIRONMENTAL GRANTS PROGRAM

 The Pennsylvania American Water Company and the West Virginia American Water Company conduct their Environmental Grants Program in the spring of each year.
-The due date for applications in 2018 was March 26.

 Projects must take place in an American Water service area, address source water protection, and be carried out by partnership of between two or more organizations, be completed between May 1 and November 30 of the year of application, and be reported on in writing by in December of the year.
 Applications must use the Standard Application Form, be submitted by mail or e-mail no later than the annual due date “to your local coordinator referenced in the cover letter accompanying this brochure,” and request no more than $10,000.

 Applications must include:

 - Grant Application Cover Page (provided) as your cover sheet.

 - Project description summarizing expected (measurable) outcomes in no more than 2 or 3 sentences.

 - Project Description not to exceed 4 pages, in 12-point font, that includes:

 - Description of the issue the project will address, the target population, and number ofvpeople that would benefit

 - Specific objectives and measurable outcomes anticipated